shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 Remember, how I am a complete AWS noob?
 I took the oppourtunity of take the "Tech Essentials" bootcamp.

-The bootcamp was a day long event and it's goal was to take you from zero knowlegdge to having some bearing of AWS.
+A day long event, the goal was to take you from zero knowlegdge to having some bearing of AWS.

 I found it extremely useful.
-There was a main speaker who would run through the main points.
-For example, explaining [AWS Identity and Access Management](https://aws.amazon.com/iam/) and then after talking about this topic, we would perform a lab exercise with a dummy AWS environment.
+A speaker would give a short talk (for example, explaining [AWS Identity and Access Management](https://aws.amazon.com/iam/)), followed by a self-directed lab exercise.

-There were a number of friendly helpers, who are also a part of AWS who are happy to answer questions about the labs, or you can even ask them for advice about the conference.
-One individual gave me the idea to head to the Expo hall, where they have AWS solution architects (experts in the area of AWS) and whiteboards so you can talk over specific problems.
+Other friendly AWS staff were available to provide help and answer questions while working through the labs.
+They were also happy to provide tips for the conference.
+One individual mentioned the idea to head to the Expo hall, where they have AWS solution architects (experts in the area of AWS) and whiteboards so you can talk over specific problems.

 We also covered other topics like EC2, databases, storage.

+A highlight was when the speaker sat with me through a problem (apparently, there was part of the lab that wasn't very clear - it involved deploying an application).
+We eventually got the deployment working and celebrating seeing out start up going live for the first time.

 ### Tuesday 3rd December

-Tuesday morning was the keynote by the AWS CEO, Matt Garmen.
-This was quite good because this where a lot of announcement on new technologies as well as the direction of the company.
-Since I am new to AWS, I didn't find this talk compared to someone else who is on the bleeding edge of AWS technologes.
+In the morning was the keynote speech given by the AWS CEO, Matt Garmen.
+This is where most of the announcements on new technologies would be made discussing the objective and direction of the company.
+Since I am new to AWS, I didn't find this talk as useful as compared to someone else who is on the bleeding edge of AWS technologes.

+But I did like what Garmen had to say in the end: "We invent so you can _re-invent_".

 I didn't go to the Venetian to watch this live, instead I watched this from the Content Hub at Mandalay Bay.
 [More on the Content Hub](#content-hub).

 {{<youtube LY7m5LQliAo>}}

-After the talk, I met up with the the boss of our AWS account manager (I think).
-Since we are an AWS customer, we are assigned to an account manager.
-This is quite good to know because an AWS account manager is there to help you out.
+After the talk, I metup with someone from the AWS team.
+Because the company I work uses AWS, we are known as AWS customers.
+AWS customers are assigned an account manager and this person I was meeting is the leader to our account manager.

+Admittedly, we haven't been keeping good touch with the AWS team.
+And I had no idea what an account manager was before meeting up with this individuals.
+However, after this meeting, I had a good grasp of how the AWS account manager can help us.

-For example, if you have a questions about setting up your AWS services, the account manager has access to a solutions architect to walk your through the process.
+For example, if you have a questions about setting up your AWS services, the account manager has access to a solutions architect (experts in AWS) to walk your through the process.
 The bonus is that this does not incur any extra charge.

-I also went to some talks about.
-One related to S3 and another related to setting up infrastructure in China, which has its own complications.
+Afte this, went to some talks about.
+One related to S3 and another related to setting up infrastructure in China, which has its own challenges.

 At the end of this day, there are many "after-party" like events thrown.
 Usually, emails are sent requiring RVSP to an invitation.
-There is also an community-created events page to keep track of these parties.
+There is also an community-created events page to keep track of these parties (I don't know this link, but a search on the web might help?).

-One after-party that my colleague and I attended was Top Golf with others from the Australia and New Zealand region.
-I met an individual from Wellington who had a golden jacket.
-This represented earning all the AWS certifications and he told me it took him 7 years to complete.
+One after-party that my colleague and I attended was Topgolf with others from the Australia and New Zealand region.

+I met an individual from Wellington, who was wearing golden jacket.
+If you complete all the AWS certifications, you receive a golden jacket.
+On questioning, it took this individual 7 years to complete.

 ### Wednesday 4th December

-I attended in interesting event in the morning.
-It's better to describe it than give it a name.
+At the [Content Hub](#content-hub), I took part in an interesting event in the morning.
 It involved simulating a C-suite "war room" for a business.
-You would make decisions and based on these decisions, you would get a score on how well the business is doing.
+You are in a group of random inviduals and you make decisions for a company like a C-suite would.
+Based on these decisions, you would get a score on how well the business is doing.

 The example we were given was navigating technical debt.
+Choices we had to make where hiring an external team to help build features while the development team focuses on reducing debt; do we create policies around handling technical debt; do we communicate this throughout the company; should we integrate continuous improvement into our workflow, so we can reduce technical debt as we work?

-This was quite different to how I do my job.
-In my job, I'm focusing on code.
+This was quite different to how I do my job, where I'm focusing on code.
 In this exercise, I'm thinking at a more strategic level.
-On top of this, I was communicating with stranger at the conference, further getting outside my comfort zone.
+On top of this, I was communicating with strangers at the conference, further getting outside my comfort zone.

-This took place at the [Content Hub](#content-hub).

-In the afternoon, I ventured into to Venetian and walked around the Expo hall.
-This was a huge space, where lots of companies had their booths set up.
-Remember on day one, where one of the helpful AWS people told me to talk to the people around the whiteboards?
+In the afternoon, I ventured to Venetian and wondered around the Expo hall.
+The Expo hall is a giagantic space with plenty of activity.
+Companies had booths set up to promite their business - and give a way a lot free socks.

+AWS staff were also around.
+Remember on day one when I was given advice to talk to the people with the whiteboards.
 That's what I did.

 At the center of the Expo hall, there were experts for every topic in AWS.
 Whiteboards set up for databases, one for storage, one for compute and so on.
 We would diagram the application at work and they would offer improvements and "how-to-dos".

+{{<figure src="/board.jpg" alt="A whiteboard with written words pertaining to data analytics,  and AWS services related to analytics" caption="An example of a whiteboarding at the Expo hall">}}

 At the end of the evening, I missed out on the after-party events because most were too full.
 So, I took some time for myself and went to local dance studio and did a lesson in Salsa.